 When it comes to making your list of priorities, make sure you’re not blowing your budget on changes that don’t really need to be made.

-Keeping hold of the parts of your home that still work can cut the price tag of your renovations considerably.
 You may initially feel like you need a completely new kitchen but there are steps you can take to stay within your budget.

 Flats that have been converted from older houses, in particular, tend to appear more outdated than purpose-built apartments but that doesn’t mean they can’t be upgraded to the same level on a budget.